top of page

 Friends of Watson Green Space

-Friends of Watson Green Space is a volunteer group that seeks to engage the community in maintaining and enhancing the degraded and fragmented habitat in the Watson Green Space.
-It aims to support the biodiversity of Watson Green Space and build knowledge and appreciation of the area.
+Friends of Watson Green Space is a volunteer group that aims to support biodiversity and build knowledge and appreciation of Watson Green Space.

 Grevillea Park Meditation & Healing Garden Volunteers

-The group was formed in 2011 to establish and maintain a garden in Grevillea Park in Barton, to symbolise a commitment of respect; protect and conserve the natural environment; provide a venue for meeting, meditating and deepening connection with the environment; promote harmonious relationships among people; and provide a facility for hospice users to rest peacefully in a natural setting.
-We undertake a full range of horticultural activities from planting, pruning and weed control.
+The Canberra Interfaith Forum, a group of people from different spiritual faith traditions, establish this garden (Environment Meditation and Healing Garden) in Grevillea Park, Barton in 2011 to symbolise a commitment of respect; protect and conserve the natural environment; provide a venue for meeting, meditating and deepening connection with the environment; promote harmonious relationships among people; and provide a facility for hospice users to rest peacefully in a natural setting.

 Honeysett Park Gardening Group